Sato-Tate Distributions of Catalan Curves: The Sato-Tate Group of

 \begin{theorem} Let $q\not=p$ be odd primes and $\gamma_q,\gamma_p$ be as defined in Definitions \ref{def:gamma_q} and \ref{def:gamma_p}.
 The Sato-Tate group of the Jacobian of the genus $g$ curve $C_{p,q}$ is

 \end{theorem}

 \begin{proof} We proved in Proposition \ref{prop:idcomponent} that the identity component $\ST^0(\Jac(C_{p,q}))$ is $\U(1)^g$.
 We will now prove the claim regarding the component group.

 It follows from Proposition \ref{prop:AST=TL} that we can use the twisted Lefschetz group of $\Jac(C_{p,q})$ to write down explicit generators of the component group.
-Choose generators $c$ and $d$ of $\Z/p\Z^\times$ and $\Z/q\Z^\times$, respectively.
+Choose generators $c$ and $d$ of $\mathbb{Z}/p\mathbb{Z}^\times$ and $\mathbb{Z}/q\mathbb{Z}^\times$, respectively.
 Propositions \ref{prop:sigma_q} and \ref{prop:sigma_p} show that the actions of the Galois elements simply rearrange and sometimes conjugate the diagonal entries of the endomorphism $\alpha$.
 Since $-JZJ=\overline{Z}$, where $Z$ is defined in Equation \eqref{eqn:Zmatrix}, we can apply Lemma \ref{lemma:BuildGamma} to determine the component group generators.

 From here, we simply compare Definition \ref{def:gamma_q} to Proposition \ref{prop:sigma_q} and Definition \ref{def:gamma_p} to Proposition \ref{prop:sigma_p}.
 For the former, $r_i=a_i$ and so the definition of $\gamma_q$ yields the correct rearranging and conjugating as determined by the action of $\sigma_q$.
 For the latter, we used the same notation and so it is clear that the definition of $\gamma_p$ yields the rearranging and conjugating determined by the action of $\sigma_p$.
-Thus, $\gamma_q$ and $\gamma_p$ are generators of $\TL(\Jac(C_{p,q}))$. \end{proof}
+Thus, $\gamma_q$ and $\gamma_p$, when taken with the identity component, are generators of $\TL(\Jac(C_{p,q}))$. \end{proof}

 The description of $\gamma_q$ simplifies rather nicely in the case where $q=3$, and so we present the following corollary.

 \begin{corollary} Let $q=3$, $p>3$ be prime, and $m=\lfloor \frac{p-4}{3}\rfloor+1$.
 Then the component group generator $\gamma_q$ is